symbiontik/k3s-gitops/README.md

 Your Kubernetes cluster is now being managed by Flux - your Git repository is driving the state of your cluster!

-## Automate external resource creation
+## Automate external resource creation with Terraform Cloud

 In this section you will bootstrap Terraform Cloud, which will then monitor the resources in the respective `terraform/` subdirectories.
 True to the GitOps philosophy, when Terraform Cloud detects any changes within these directories, it will automatically trigger a workflow to create and maintain the desired state of your external resources.